granam/strict-object/README.md

 *It can be anything, but at first it is a problem.*

-*And you should be lazy enough to want to know that happened immediately, rather then searching logs after.*
+*And you should be lazy enough to want to know that happened immediately, rather than searching logs after.*

 ## Usage